-Given the name betta fish are commonly known by – Siamese fighting fish – it’s no surprise that betta fight each other.
+Given the name betta fish are commonly known by – Siamese fighting fish – it’s no surprise they fight each other.
 But, have you ever wondered why they do it?

-Of course, we can’t ask them what their problem is, but experts do have a pretty good idea about why betta fish fight each other.
+Of course, we can’t ask them what their problem is, but experts do have a pretty good idea on the reasons.

-We’re going to explore the murky depths of betta aggression, finding out why betta fight one another and whether they’re always aggressive, or only selectively so under certain conditions.
+We’re going to explore the murky depths of betta aggression, finding out why they fight one another and whether they’re always aggressive, or only selectively so under certain conditions.

 Is it Ever Safe to House More Than One Betta Together?